opentripplanner/OpenTripPlanner/smoke-tests/Readme.md

 ## IBI Group OTP Smoke Tests

-This folder contains scripts and configuration files for running an OTP instance that can then be use to run smoke tests against.
+This folder contains scripts and configuration files for running an OTP instance that can then be used to run smoke tests against.
 These tests are intended as a last sanity check when we merge upstream changes as these merges tend to be very large.
-It helps to reduce the burden on the reviewer and increases the confidence that the upstream merge won't break anything.
+It reduces the burden on the reviewer and increases the confidence that the upstream merge won't break anything.

 ### Commands